 How to get to Chefchaouen

 We came via bus from Fes, which was a bumpy but fine 4 hour drive to Chefchaouen.
-There are only a handful of buses a day in either direction, so it’s important to buy your tickets a day or two in advance if you’re working on a tighter time frame in your Morocco itinerary.
+There are only a handful of buses a day in either direction, so it’s important to buy your tickets a day or two in advance if you’re working on a tight time frame in your Morocco itinerary.

 Getting Around Chefchaouen

 The most important thing to know is that the town is very hilly and the main way to explore the blue streets of Chefchaouen is by foot.
-This means it is not very accessible for many people, as a certain level of fitness would be needed for all of the stairs and steep pathways.
+This means it is not accessible for many people, as a certain level of fitness would be needed for all of the stairs and steep pathways.
 It’s a real cat and mouse maze of small staircases and tunnels.

 Where to stay in Chefchaouen

 If you’re looking to stay in Chefchaouen on a budget, you’ll be pleased to know that most of the hotels or riads are highly affordable.
 There aren’t really any luxury hotels in Chefchaouen.

 We stayed at Dar ElRio, and loved it.
 I would highly recommend staying here – our host was so kind and helpful.
 The breakfast was great, with the roof terrace offered spectacular views across the whole town.
 You can check rates here.

 You can check for rates for all the hotels and riads in Chefchaouen on Booking.com here.